Turkish president vows to save sea from 'sea snot' outbreak

 A huge mass of marine mucilage, a thick, slimy substance made up of compounds released by marine organisms, has bloomed in Turkey's Marmara, as well as in the adjoining Black and Aegean Seas.

 Turkish President Recep Tayyip Erdogan said untreated waste dumped into the Marmara Sea and climate change had caused the sea snot bloom.
-Istanbul, Turkey’s largest city with some 16 million residents, factories and industrial hubs, borders the sea.
+Istanbul, Turkey’s largest city with some 16 million residents, and five other provinces, factories and industrial hubs border the sea.

 Marine mucilage has reached unprecedented levels this year in Turkey.
 It is visible above the water as a slimy gray sheet along the shores of Istanbul and neighboring provinces.
 Underwater videos showed suffocated coral covered with sea snot.